Richard H. Anderson (businessman)

-Richard H. Anderson (born May 2, 1955) is a retired American lawyer and business executive.
-In his early career, he served as a prosecutor and corporate attorney, before moving into executive positions.
+Richard H. Anderson (born May 2, 1955) is a American retired lawyer and business executive.
+In his early career, he was a prosecutor and corporate attorney, before moving into executive positions.
 His most prominent roles were as CEO of several large companies in the transportation industry: Northwest Airlines (2001–2004), Delta Air Lines (2007–2016), and Amtrak (2017–2020).

 Early life and education

 Anderson was born in Galveston, Texas, to Hale Anderson, an office worker for the Atchison, Topeka and Santa Fe Railway, and Frances Anderson, a medical receptionist.
 His family, which also included five sisters, moved to Dallas and later Amarillo, Texas.
 His parents died of cancer when Richard was 20 years old.

 Anderson attended Texas Tech University and the University of Houston, graduating from the latter in 1977 with a degree in political science.
 He earned a J.D. degree in 1982 from the South Texas College of Law before working as a prosecutor for the district attorney office of Harris County, Texas.